-- 1. A report and visit as soon as practicable, but no later than six months following the change in ownership (completion of the sale). - 2.
+- 1. A report and visit as soon as practicable, but no later than within six months following the change in ownership (of completioning of the sale) (change of control). - 2.
 Annual reports to the Commission including completed Data First and E and S forms, along with a copy of the audit and management letters, and other information as the Commission may request. - 3.
 Comprehensive evaluation no later than three years after a sale.
 The Commission may also change the date of the institution's next comprehensive evaluation following a change of control, with the date to be established when the substantive change is approved by the Commission. - 4.
 Report (and visit, per Commission Policy on Substantive Change) after each substantive change is implemented.